wuxx/icesugar-pro/README.md

 * [Reference](#reference)

 # iCESugar-pro
-iCESugar-pro is a FPGA board base on Lattice LFE5U-25F-6BG256C, which is fully supported by the open source toolchain (yosys & nextpnr), the board is designed in DDR SODIMM form with 106 usable IOs, with on-board 32MB SDRAM, it can run the risc-v linux. the on board debugger iCELink (base on ARM Mbed DAPLink) support drag-and-drop program, you can just drag the FPGA bitstream into the virtual disk to program, and with a additional USB CDC serial port direct connect to FPGA, so you can only use one TYPE-C cable to develop and test.
+iCESugar-pro is a FPGA board base on Lattice LFE5U-25F-6BG256C, which is fully supported by the open source toolchain (yosys & nextpnr), the board is designed in DDR SODIMM form with 106 usable IOs, with on-board 32MB SDRAM, it can run RISC-V Linux. the on board debugger iCELink (base on ARM Mbed DAPLink) support drag-and-drop program, you can just drag the FPGA bitstream into the virtual disk to program, and with a additional USB CDC serial port direct connect to FPGA, so you can only use one TYPE-C cable to develop and test.
 <div align=center>
 <img src="https://github.com/wuxx/icesugar-pro/blob/master/doc/iCESugar-pro-1.jpg" width = "700" alt="" align=center />
 <img src="https://github.com/wuxx/icesugar-pro/blob/master/doc/iCESugar-pro-2.jpg" width = "700" alt="" align=center />